Debt. It’s something that so many of us silently struggle with, and no one talks about.

 Needless to say, a new minivan—the same model as our neighbor’s—was parked in our garage a few weeks later.

 And thus began another step in our family’s journey toward debt.
-Big-time debt that eventually totaled over $100,000.
+Our debt-free journey is another story for another time,

 I know our minivan story isn’t unique.
 In fact, I’ve heard different versions of it over and over as I’ve talked to others about their struggles with debt.
 Sometimes the “must-have” item is a certain house in the “right” neighborhood.
 For others it’s an RV or boat that promises to give hours of family-fun vacations.